Pioneering Black feminist Dorothy Pitman Hughes dies at 84

 Hughes died Dec.
 1 in Tampa, Florida, at the home of her daughter and son-in-law, said Maurice Sconiers of the Sconiers Funeral Home in Columbus, Georgia.
 Her daughter, Delethia Ridley Malmsten, said the cause was old age.

-Though they came to feminism from different places — Hughes from community activism and Steinem from journalism — the two forged a powerful speaking partnership in the early 1970s, touring the country at a time when feminism was seen as predominantly white and middle class, a divide dating back to the origins of the American women’s movement.
+Though they came to their feminist activism from different vantage points — Hughes from her community-based work and Steinem from journalism — the two forged a powerful speaking partnership in the early 1970s, touring the country at a time when feminism was seen as predominantly white and middle class, a divide dating back to the origins of the American women’s movement.
 Steinem credited Hughes with helping her become comfortable speaking in public.

 In one of the most famous images of the era, taken in October 1971, the two raised their right arms in the Black Power salute.
 The photo is now in the National Portrait Gallery.

-Note: This story has been updated to correct that while Hughes was often cited as a co-founder of Ms. Magazine, she did not in fact have a formal role with the publication.